metadevpro/cal/cal.md

 }
 ```

-This endpoint MUST BE secured as a general rule.
-The main consumer for this endpoint is the Operation team.
-Exposing product version and internal configuration to third-parties could be usd as an attack- vector.
+This end-point MUST BE secured as a general rule.
+The main consumer for this end-point is the Operation team.
+Exposing product version and internal configuration to third-parties could be used as an attack-vector.

 ## Reference Implementations

-CAL recomendations has been designed to promote interoperability and it is language and framework neutral.
+CAL recommendations have been designed to promote interoperability and it is language and framework neutral.

 A reference implementation will be available here for reference.
 (TBD)
 Other reference implementation will also be listed here at they become available.